 Let’s get into it then.
 Here are:

-25 Tips for Amazing Food Blog Photography
+25 Tips for Amazing Thai Food Blog Photography

 1. Buy the best camera and lenses as you can afford.
 Once you’re ready to make your food blog your main income source, go ahead and buy a Nikon D610 or comparable camera and a nice F/1.4 50mm Nikon lens to get started.
 The next lens to buy will be a macro 100 mm F/2.8.
 Canon and Nikon make them.
 Personally, I use a Tokina 100mm F/2.8 macro lens that is far better built than the Nikon lens, is cheaper, and gives images that are every bit as sharp.

-2. Shoot Food Photos Constantly.
+2. Shoot Thai Food Photos Constantly.
 Always be thinking about shooting photos and/or video of the food you make, or of the restaurants you visit.
-Even if you don’t plan on creating an article about the food, in the future you will have photos and maybe video to choose from to add to your article.
-Think about food as a business and always get photos in whatever situation that might come up.
+Even if you don’t plan on creating an article about the food, in the future you will have photos and maybe a video to choose from to add to your article.
+Think about Thai food as a business and always get photos in whatever situation that might come up.
 Think of food photos as currency or as assets that will help you build your blogging business.
 That’s exactly what they are!

 5. Shoot Many Angles.
-I can’t tell you how many times we’ve had to dive back into our old photos to see if we had a vertical shot, or a shot from a certain angle with a certain food.
+I can’t tell you how many times we’ve had to dive back into our old photos to see if we had a vertical shot or a shot from a certain angle with certain foods.
 We almost always have the vertical because we do a lot of horizontal and vertical shots.
 We don’t always have the featured food though and that necessitates another shoot.
 That is a real time-waster.
 Think about your photography from the first step.
-Take shots of individual ingredients, the process of mixing things, cutting it from your backyard garden, etc. Try to get every shot of the food possible because a large bank of food photos on your storage devices is going to make you a very happy food bloggie in the future.
+Take shots of individual ingredients, the process of mixing things, cutting it from your backyard garden, etc. Try to get every shot of the Thai food possible because a large bank of food photos on your storage devices is going to make you a very happy food bloggie in the future.
 Your business depends in large part on the photos you produce.
 Produce many!

 6. Delete Carefully.
 Make sure, while editing that you don’t delete something you can use.
-You might see your main subject is out of focus, and quickly hit delete.
-However, there might have been another area of the image that was in focus that you can use in a future food article.
+You might see your main subject is out of focus and quickly hit delete.
+However, there might have been another area of the image that was in focus that you can use in a future Thai food article.

 7. Bracket Depth-of-Field.
 We already mentioned taking photos of the food from every angle, and both vertical and horizontal shots every time you have an opportunity.
 Something else you’ll want to do is shoot at the same angle but at a few different F/stops to give you various levels of focus – of depth-of-field.
 Try wide open, medium aperture to get the subject in focus and some mild blurring in the background, and then one with the entire dish in complete focus – F/16 or so.

 8. What if the Main Dish is Mush.
-Not every meal you create is going to be photographic.
+Not every Thai meal you create is going to be photogenic.
 This is another good reason to shoot throughout the creation process.
 Shoot basic ingredients, shoot a portion of the meal – the sauce, the veggies, or something that does look good.
 You could shoot an image of a member of your family seated at a table with a spoonful of it and an anticipatory smile.

 9. The Background is Very Important.
-The best food photos seem to have some blur of the background.
+The best Thai food photos seem to have some blur of the background.
 Often times you can pick things out in the background.
 It can add to the image with color, form, or both.
 Learn to see the background and the entire image in your viewfinder as you take the photo.
 Arrange the background to add to the style of your images.

 I worked with Good Housekeeping magazine in New York City in the food department for a short time.
 I was able to see the elaborate food photography setups, and trust me they were fanatical about everything being absolutely perfect.
 Strive for the same level of professionalism.
 Here is a link to their food department.
 Interesting to me to see they’ve started to make their photographs more natural instead of studio setup.
 Still, you can see the attention to detail and the amazing photographs.
 See here.